- Born in United States

 - General Information

 - 1983 to Present – Philippines

 - Oct 1, 2014 to Oct 31, 2014

 - Apr 10, 2014 to Jun 10, 2014

-Located outside Metro Manila, APNTS is a graduate school of the Church of the Nazarene and serves various countries in Asia and the Pacific.
+Located outside Metro Manila, APNTS is the regional graduate school of the Church of the Nazarene and serves various countries in Asia and the Pacific.
 More than four hundred students have graduated from APNTS with Master of Divinity, Master of Arts in Religious Education, Master of Arts in Christian Communication, and Master of Science in Theology degrees and graduate diplomas.
-They are scattered around the world, including places such as Kazakhstan, Nepal and Cambodia, and are serving as pastors, Christian educators, teachers, theological college administrators, missionaries, and district superintendents.
-APNTS recently began a PhD program in holistic child development.
+They are scattered around the world, serving as pastors, Christian educators, teachers, Bible college administrators, missionaries, and district superintendents.
+APNTS also offers a unique PhD program in holistic child development.
 Currently APNTS enrolls students from Peru and Zimbabwe, India, Sri Lanka, and China, as well as various other countries in the Asia-Pacific region.

 In addition to his work at the Seminary, Dr. Cunningham pastored churches in the Metro Manila area for six years and served as Asia-Pacific Regional Education Coordinator from 2002 to 2008.
 He has taught in Fiji, Indonesia, Korea, Myanmar, Papua New Guinea, and Taiwan as well as at Northwest Nazarene University and Nazarene Theological Seminary in Kansas City.

 Cunningham co-authored and edited Our Watchword and Song, the Church of the Nazarene’s centennial history, published by Nazarene Publishing House in 2009.
 He also wrote Holiness Abroad: Nazarene Missions in Asia, and the two church history modules for the Nazarene Course of Study, Examining Our Christian Heritage I and II.